KevinMcCarthyAtIDM/Measles_WardLevel_EradicationSims/README.txt

 README on how the code in this folder is structured and how to use it:
+This is an example of how I did a Separatrix by hand, so Zhaowei, as you look through this, it should hopefully serve a bit to inform how we might translate the old matlab separatrix code into dtk-tools.
+A key difference is that in this implementation, I ran batches of experiments, each representing a scenario, and then iterated by creating new experiments as iterations on those scenarios.
+I did a lot of bookkeeping in json files to link new experiments to old ones.
+The ideal implementation of Separatrix would spawn a suite, and each iteration would be an experiment within that suite instead of how I did it here.

 Action items:
 Bring local dtk-tools into agreement with master and ensure that everything still works.
 Push changes to CustomReport.py Create pull requests for necessary features (Age dependent vaccine take, Spatial report accumulation, and urban rural r0 scaling) into DTK Trunk
 Remove all magic numbers - define these in-line as variables somewhere with descriptive names, consider an arg-parser to set them from command line as well.
+Send simulation outputs and all intermediate files to a Dropbox folder instead of keeping them located in the repository.
 Suggestions for cleaning up/improving tracking of experiment building?
 Suggestions for cleaning up the "sample pt function code"?
 Suggestions for cleaning up, removing intermediate files from demographic file building?